jenglish404/vue-mixin-ts-demo/README.md

 # vue-mixin-ts-demo

 A minimal demo app to demonstrate a TypeScript issue with [vue-class-component](https://github.com/vuejs/vue-class-component) and Mixins.
+This is okay with vue-class-component v7.2.3, but unhappy with v7.2.5.

 Using a typed declaration like: